-Division 5 of Part XVB of the Act sets out, among other things, the procedures to be followed by the Commissioner in dealing with an application for the review of anti-dumping measures.
+Division 5 of Part XVB of the Customs Act 19012 (the Act) sets out, among other things, the procedures to be followed by the Commissioner in dealing with an application for the review of measures.

 The Division empowers the Commissioner to reject or not reject an application for review of anti-dumping measures.